Visa and partners launch Visa+

 Visa partners DailyPay, i2c, TabaPay and Western Union have also decided to integrate the Visa+ payment solution in order to build interoperability across payment platforms.

-The announcement came after Visa Inc announced that Pam Murphy, a former chief executive officer at Imperva Inc., joined the board of directors on 10 April.
+The announcement came after Visa Inc announced that Pam Murphy, chief executive officer at Imperva Inc., joined the board of directors on 10 April.

 “Consumers continue to seek simple and seamless ways to digitally move money between friends and family, including the ability to send money between different payment platforms”, said Chris Newkirk, global head of New Payment Flows at Visa.
 “We are thrilled to partner with like-minded innovators to broaden the reach of P2P payments across platforms.
 Through this collaboration, Visa+ can help break down barriers for payment app users as they connect, engage and move money.”